-Marcello Abbado was born in 1926 in Milano, where he grew up in a family of musicians.
+Marcello Abbado was born in Milan (October 7, 1926), where he grew up in a family of musicians.
 He majored in piano at Milano’s Giuseppe Verdi Conservatory, where he studied under Gianandrea Gavazzeni and Renzo Lorenzoni, and graduated in 1944.
 He then studied composition under Giulio Cesare Paribèni and Giorgio Federico Ghedini, and received his second diploma in 1947.

 In 1944 he began his longtime career as a concert pianist, with performances at La Scala, the Salle Gaveau in Paris, the Musikverein in Vienna, the Liszt Academy in Budapest, the Moscow State Tchaikovsky Conservatory, Teatro Coliseo in Buenos Aires, as well as performances at leading venues in London, Montreal, New York, Beijing, Rio de Janeiro and Tokyo.

 Over the years he has worked with world-class musicians, including the composer Paul Hindemith, and top-ranking conductors like Wolfgang Sawallisch and Guido Cantelli.
 He spent many years working with the Vienna Philharmonic Orchestra, for whom he played and conducted all 27 of Mozart’s piano concerts.

 Marcello Abbado has also been a member and president of juries for a host of international music competitions for singers, composers, conductors, chamber music ensembles, violinists and pianists.
 Since 1981 he has been a member of the jury for the prestigious Van Cliburn International Piano Competition.
 He is a member of the PianoTexas International Academy (USA), and is the sole Italian pianist to be an honorary member of the Japan Piano Teachers Association in Tokyo.